mixpanel/docs/pages/docs/features/session-replay.md

 ### Configuring Privacy Controls

-Mixpanel offers its customers a range of privacy controls to limit the data captured by Session Replay, which are summarized in the table below and detailed further on this page.
+Mixpanel offers its customers a range of privacy controls to limit the data captured by Session Replay, summarized in the table below and detailed further on this page.

 | Element | Description | Mask Everything Mode (Mixpanel’s Default) | Mask User Input Mode |
 | --- | --- | --- | --- |